Before You Begin

 - You can restore only files and folders from basic disks and dynamic disks (including simple, mirrored and striped volumes).

 - You cannot restore pipes and other file system objects.
 File-level restore supports recovery of files and folders only.

 - You cannot restore files from a backup created in the reverse incremental mode if the backup job is being performed.
 If the backup is created in the incremental backup mode and the backup job is being performed, you can restore files from any available restore point.

-To perform this task, a user must have one of the following roles assigned: Service Provider Global Administrator, Service Provider Administrator, Service Provider Operator.
+To perform this task, a user must have one of the following roles assigned: Company Owner, Company Administrator, Location Administrator, Subtenant.